root-project/jsroot/docs/HttpServer.md

     serv->SetTimer(100, kFALSE);

 Then, the timer will be activated even without any gSystem->ProcessEvents() method call.
-The main advantage of such method is that the application code can be used as it is.
-The disadvantage - there is no control when the communication between the server and the application is performed.
+The main advantage of such method is that the application code can be used without any modifications.
+But there is no control when access to the application data is performed.
 It could happen just in-between of **`TH1::Fill()`** calls and an histogram object may be incomplete.
+Therefore such method is not recommended.

-### Explicit call of THttpServer::ProcessRequests() method
+### Regular calls of THttpServer::ProcessRequests() method

 The second method is preferable - one just inserts in the application regular calls of the THttpServer::ProcessRequests() method, like: